RameshEY/Kunena-Forum/Create-a-new-branch-with-git-and-manage-branches.md

 When you do a pull request on a branch, you can continue to work on another branch and make another pull request on this other branch.

-Before creating a new branch pull the changes from upstream, your master needs to be up to date.
+Before creating a new branch, pull the changes from upstream.
+Your master needs to be up to date.

 Create the branch on your local machine and switch in this branch :